johannesstroebele91/DreamHabits/README.md

 # DreamHabits
 Create a list of habits that you dream of having.
-Frontend build with Angular Material.
+This web app was build with Angular Material.

 ## What I Learned
 * Setting up a Angular web application